andrewvaughan/template-core/_TEMPLATE_CHECKLIST.md

 If using VSCode, the recommended extensions and the provided workspace settings provides a curated list of items that require attention and add a counter to the bottom status bar representing how many items remain.

-If not using the recommended IDE, search for all instances of this phrase and take the actions they state:
+If not using VSCode, search for all instances of this phrase and take the actions they state:

 ```sh
 grep -r "TEMPLATE TODO" .